gnzlbg/static_vector/README.md

 ---

-Notes (not part of the specification): the erasure methods have no preconditions, so they have wide contracts and are conditionally `noexcept`.
-Note that the precondition `new_size > 0` is always satisfied because sizes are unsigned integers.
-Also, the relative order of the elements before and after the erased element range remains unchanged.
+Note (not part of the specification): the erasure methods have no preconditions, so they have wide contracts and are conditionally `noexcept`.
+The precondition `new_size > 0` is always satisfied because sizes are unsigned integers.

 ---